-On April 20th, 2016, the world of wrestling lost one of it’s biggest stars, Chyna whose real name was Joan Laurer.
-Once standing strong against men twice her size, Chyna was a true hero in an era when women were mostly objectified as T&A. The ‘Ninth Wonder of the World’ broke down the barrier of many stereotypes and we look back on her time in Attitude Era WWE fondly.
+On April 20th, 2016, the world of professional wrestling lost one of it’s biggest stars, Joan Laurer, known better to fans as Chyna.
+Once standing strong against men twice her size, she was a true hero in an era when women were mostly objectified as T&A. The ‘Ninth Wonder of the World’ broke down the barrier of many stereotypes and we look back on her time in Attitude Era WWE fondly.

 With the passing of Chyna, we got to thinking about what stories we could share.
 Being the only woman to ever hold the prestigious Intercontinental Championship belt, we use this as a starting point.

 Transitioning from Triple H’s sidekick and bodyguard, Chyna’s star began to rise in 1999.
 She became the first woman to enter the Royal Rumble, entering at number 30 and later being eliminated by ‘Stone Cold’ Steve Austin.
 That summer, she too would be the first and only woman to ever enter the King of the Ring tournament, beating Val Venis in the qualifiers but losing to Road Dogg on the pay-per-view itself.